Adversarial Meta-Learning: Adversarial Meta-Learning

 \subsection{Adversarial Meta-Learner (ADML)}

 We formally present the proposed ADML as Algorithm~\ref{Alg:ADML} for \emph{meta-training}.
 We consider a model $f_{\btheta}$ parameterized by $\btheta$, which is updated iteratively.
-Here, an updating~\emph{episode} includes an inner gradient update process (Line 5--Line 9) and a meta-update process (Line 11).
+Here, an updating~\emph{episode} includes an inner gradient update process (Line 8--Line 12) and a meta-update process (Line 14).
 Unlike MAML, for each task, additional adversarial samples are generated and used to enhance the robustness for meta-training.
 Note that our algorithm is not restricted to any particular adversarial sample generation method.
-We used the \emph{Fast Gradient Sign Method} (FGSM)~\cite{Goodfellow2015} in our implementation and experiments.
-The key idea behind ADML is to utilize antagonistic correlations between clean and adversarial samples to let the inner gradient update and the meta-update arm-wrestle with each other to obtain a good initialization of model parameters $\btheta$, which is robust to adversarial samples.
+We used the \emph{Fast Gradient Sign Method} (FGSM)~\cite{Goodfellow2015} in our experiments.
+For task $\mT_i$, given a clean sample $({\bx_c}, {\by_c})$ from $\mD_i$, its corresponding adversarial sample $({\bx_{adv}}, {\by_{adv}})$ is generated using the following equations: